xrdocs/8000/_tutorials/2022-08-10-ios-xr7-packages-manageability-on-cisco-8000-how-to-remove-a-package.md

 ## Introduction

-This blog post aims to describe IOS XR7 software operation details to remove optional packages.
+This blog post aims to describe IOS XR7 software operation details to remove optional packages from a Cisco 8000 router.

 ## History